relam24/travelApp/README.md

 # travelApp
-App dedicated to showing places you've been
+App dedicated to showing places you've been.

-Natalie Wolff